-Enokitake features elongated fruiting body, comprising of long thin stalk and small, biconvex cap.
-Completely grown enoki measures 10-15 cm in length and 1-3 cm diametered small caps.
-In Japan, it is cultivated in different sized bottles according to the market preferences.
+Enokitake features an elongated fruiting body, comprising of a long thin stalk and small, biconvex cap.
+Completely grown enoki measures 10-15 cm in length and 1-3 cm diameter small caps.
+In Japan, it is cultivated in different-sized bottles according to the market preferences.
 Enoki has a mild fruity flavor and chewy texture.

-Enokitake is a winter fungus which prefers milder average temperature to produce thin, elongated stems and small caps.
-In the natural, wild enoki appear on the persimmon, Chinese hackberry, and sometimes pine forests.
-Wild enokitake tends to be pigmented, feature short stem and broad, brown caps.
+Enokitake is a winter fungus that prefers milder average temperature to produce thin, elongated stems and small caps.
+In the natural, wild enoki appears on the persimmon, Chinese hackberry, and sometimes pine forests.
+Wild enokitake tends to be pigmented, features short stems and broad, brown caps.

-Cultivated enoki requires dark, cold, high carbon-diaoxide surroundings for ideal growth.
-Farmers usually grow in bottles, on spawn inoculated degradable lignocellulosic bio-residues such as corncobs, wood straw as nutrients for their growth and fructification.
-Many cultivated varieties with white stems and caps are developed keeping in mind of consumer preferences.
+Cultivated enoki requires dark, cold, high carbon-dioxide surroundings for ideal growth.
+Farmers usually grow in bottles, on spawn inoculated degradable lignocellulosic bio-residues such as corn cobs, wood straw as nutrients for their growth and fructification.
+Many cultivated varieties with white stems and caps are developed keeping in mind consumer preferences.

-Enoki mushroom is very low calorie fungus.
+Enoki mushroom is a very low-calorie fungus.
 100 grams of fresh enoki carry about 37 calories.

-Laboratory studies on animals suggests that proflamin, a scompound in F. velutipes has been fund to have anti-tumor activity against cancers such as adenocarcinoma, melanoma etc. in animal studies.
+Laboratory studies on animals suggest that proflamin, a compound in F. velutipes has been found to have anti-tumor activity against cancers such as adenocarcinoma, melanoma, etc. in animal studies.

 Enoki mushroom is another fungal candidate with an ideal source of B-complex vitamins.
 It contains pantothenic acid-27%, niacin-44%, folates-12%, thiamin-19%, and riboflavin-15% of daily required values.
 Many of these vitamins involve in protein, fat and carbohydrate metabolism inside the cells, as co-factors for substrate enzymes.